Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

         incapacity by this Constitution or by law, shall be eligible for membership of Dáil Éireann.\
-    2. Every citizen without distinction of sex who has reached the age of twenty-one years who is not disqualified by law and complies with the provisions of the law relating to the election of members of Dáil Éireann, shall have the right to vote at an election for members of Dáil Éireann.\
+    2. Every citizen without distinction of sex who has reached the age of eighteen years who is not disqualified by law and complies with the provisions of the law relating to the election of members of Dáil Éireann, shall have the right to vote at an election for members of Dáil Éireann.\